adelriosantiago/adelriosantiago-blog/amazing-switzerland/eng.md

 # Three things you notice when you first arrive in Switzerland

-It has been around 10 days since I moved to Switzerland as a tech consultant.
-Here are a few things that you notice after arriving this amazing country.
+It has been around 10 days since I moved Switzerland as a Agile consultant and Node.JS developer.
+After arriving I was curious about the first "only in Switzerland" things that I would discover.
+Here are a few things, if you have been there, this will surely serve as a reminder:

 ### 1.- Trains departing on second precision

-Seriously, don't subestimate Swiss punctuality, especially at the metro station.
-Trains depart at the right second and arrive at the right minute or earlier.
-Trains are so precise that people even use them as clocks.
+Seriously, never underestimate Swiss punctuality!
+Especially at the metro station.
+Other services, like shops may open a bit late (meaning 2 or 3 minutes late) but trains seem to always, **always** depart at the right second and arrive at the right minute or earlier.
+Trains are so precise that you see people using them as clocks:

+ - *What time is it?*
+ - *Hm, I don't know, I don't have a watch...
+Ohh wait, **that** train is passing by, it is 15:33...*

+Picture of me *-coming from a Latin Américan country-* during my first days in CH:

 <img src="/articles/amazing-switzerland/images/train.gif" alt="" style="width: 70%;">